-- Replace stored goods every six months: If you’re keeping a kit stocked around the year, replace food items every six months to ensure freshness and safety.
+- Use good food rotation practices: If you’re keeping an emergency kit stocked with some food supplies, replace food items every six months to ensure freshness and safety.

-- Be aware of boil water alerts: After a storm, you may have to boil water for a few days at least due to flooded wells, spilled sewage and other contamination.
+- Be aware of “boil water” alerts: After a storm, you may have to boil water for a few days due to flooded wells, spilled sewage and other contamination.

 - Get out your ice chest: Fill an ice chest with ice or dry ice before and after the storm to keep food cold.

 - Canned foods: Canned meat, fish, fruits, soups, milk and vegetables are all smart, easy-to-prepare options.

 - Stock up on non-perishable foods: The power will probably go out, so acquire foods that don’t require refrigeration.

 - Cooking without electricity: Fill your BBQ grill tank.
 Do you have a camp stove?

 - Use camping gear: If you have basic camping gear like a small grill, you can make simple meals while the power’s out.

 - Baby formula, diapers: Don’t forget to store enough baby formula, baby food, diapers, if this applies to your situation.

 - Consider a generator: A generator will make your life much easier during and after a storm if the power goes out — but run it outside!